 7 Painting on to Rust

 In most cases, painting directly on to rust should never be attempted as this will not stop the rust from continuing to form under the paint film.
 Always remove rust as part of the substrate preparation.
-When rust can’t be removed for any reason, the surface should be pre-treated with Fertan Rust Treatment before coating.
+When rust can’t be removed for any reason, the surface should be pre-treated with a suitable converter and remover of rust such as Fertan, before coating.

 8 Painting Powder Coated surfaces

 Painting over powder coating is often tricky but can be performed by using specialist primers followed by specialist finishes.
-See our WBP1030 Primer and our WBP1020 Primer.
+See our WBP1030 Primer.

 9 Metallic Finishes